GMS wishes you a safe and enjoyable Independence Day weekend! The last day of...

 Co-director Dr. Saitz is a Professor and Chairman of the Department of Community Health Sciences in the School of Public Health, is a national leader in clinical research in addictions.
-He is currently also Chair of the treatment and services review committee for the National Institute on Alcohol Abuse and Alcoholism, Editor of Evidence-Based Medicine and Addiction Science & Clinical Practice, Section Editor and sole author of key chapters in UpToDate on unhealthy alcohol and other drug use, and Editor of a leading textbook Principles of Addiction Medicine.
+He is the former Chair of The Treatment Review Panel for the National Institute on Alcohol Abuse and Alcoholism, Editor of Evidence-Based Medicine and Addiction Science & Clinical Practice, Section Editor and sole author of key chapters in UpToDate on unhealthy alcohol and other drug use, and Editor of a leading textbook Principles of Addiction Medicine.
 Previously, he was Director of Boston Medical Center’s Clinical Addiction Research and Education Unit, a leading center of excellence contributing to BU’s high ranking for training in drug and alcohol disorders, for over a decade, and he continues as an active member.

 Drs.
 Farrer and Saitz will work closely with the trainees and the Directors of their home programs to ensure that all requirements are met.